What reports do you look at in Google Search Console?

 To offer a helping hand, below I break down the basics of Google Search Console.

-From Fetch as Google to Manual Actions, you’ll be giving your SEO reports a mini upgrade on the regular.
+From Fetch as Google to the Index Coverage report, you’ll be giving your SEO reports a mini upgrade on the regular.
 Plus, I share my monthly SEO health checklist.

 Read on – the HTML improvements are calling your name.